egienvalue/Embedded_Interview/Micro_Controller.md

 - Error detection – something beyond parity to detect corrupted bytes
 - Each message might also be sandwiched between an XON and XOFF
 ![](./IMG/Serial_MessageFormat.png)

+### Asynchronous system design

+#### Receive the data from serial port asynchronously

+- The serial port interrupt will be triggered byte by byte
+- When the interrupt was triggered, it will set the oneshot time to start
+- When the timer times out, it will grab the data stored in the serial port buffer